T&CS

 13. Duty to surrender documents

-13.2 If, after termination of the Client-Lawyer Relationship, the Client again asks for (copies of) documents which he already received in the course of the Client-Lawyer Relationship, the costs shall be borne by the Client.
+13.2.
+If, after termination of the Client-Lawyer Relationship, the Client again asks for (copies of) documents which he already received in the course of the Client-Lawyer Relationship, the costs shall be borne by the Client.

-14. Choice of law and jurisdiction
+14. Choice of law; Place of jurisdiction

 15. Final provisions

-15.4 Ineffectiveness of any provision(s) of these General Terms and Conditions of Contract or of the contractual relationship regulated hereby shall not affect the validity of the remaining agreement.
-The parties undertake to replace the ineffective provision(s) by a regulation that comes as close as possible to the business result of the ineffective provision.
+15.4.
+The ineffectiveness of any provisions of these Terms and Conditions of Contract or the contractual relationship regulated by them become shall not affect the validity of the remaining agreement.
+The contracting parties undertake to replace the ineffective provision(s) by a provision that comes as close as possible to the business result of the ineffective provision(s).

 Loading...